aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 - Sales surge after February, with a average monthly revenue increasing by 340% (£520 to £2300).
 - Noticeable peak in revenue for November (£2900, 12% of annual revenue) due to slightly higher than normal number of transactions (57, 17% of annual orders) and AOV (£52.00).
 Suggesting seasonality, possibly certain appliances are more likely to break in the winter.
 - Noticeable peak in revenue for May (£3000, 12% of annual revenue) and August (£3500, 15% of annual revenue).
 Suggesting efficacy of the company's promotions.
 - Without Outlier months (Jan, Feb, Nov) and promotional purchases, average monthly revenue is £1900.
-Can expect this performance if no promotions or sales in 2020.
+Can expect this performance if no promotions in 2020.

 ![Revenue per Month](Visualisations/MonRev.PNG)
 ![Sales per Month](Visualisations/MonSales.PNG)